megaease/easeagent-sdk-go/doc/middleware-span.md

 ### How to decorate your spans with tags?

-The following tags are commonly used conventional tags in 'MegaCloud'.
+The following tags are commonly used conventional tags in 'MegaEase Cloud'.

 #### MySql
 | Tag            | description                            |